 This is a technique that requires practice.
 As you can see from the video, it took me a few tries before I got the correct footwork and hip rotation.
-If you are not experience in the clinch, focus on your basic clinching position and arm control, before you try any fancy throws.
+If you are not experienced in the clinch, focus on your basic clinching position and arm control, before you try any fancy throws.

 Clinching is all about balance and control over the position.
 If you are in a good balanced position, it is very difficult for an opponent to throw you.
 Conversely, to throw your opponent, you need to be able to compromise their balance.
-This is where footwork, arm placement and hip rotation come into play.
+This is where footwork, arm placement, and hip rotation come into play.

 Being good at throws requires you to combine all the individual elements, to create a fluid motion that off balances your opponent.
 Good clinchers are difficult to face because they will constantly throw you off balance no matter what you do.

 To perfect any technique, you need to start off with a partner and drill it at a slow pace.
 Work on drilling your technique until you can speed it up, and then do it in a single motion.
 Once you have drilled this technique enough, you can then work on it when you are clinching.

 Remember, it is much harder to execute a throw when you have someone trying to resist.
 You may not be able to pull off the throw on your first attempt, but the more times you practice, the better your coordination will become.